dagzk/Ichimoku_Backtest/README.md

 __Note: The author is not liable for any concerns regarding the reader's decisions on personal financial strategies.
 This project was only made to gain new knowledge.__

+__Note 2 (February 19th 2021): Someone who invested in BTC or ETH using this analysis could have made some serious gains if he invested and stopped looking.
+Of course, there is absence of evidence that the opposite could have also happened.
+So far, Thanksgiving is still not here and the turkey is indeed well alive.__

 ### What This Notebook Shows: